Cramped Legroom On Flights Unlikely To Change, Despite Congressional Mandate

 "When I was on the plane, I was dreading the flight back already," adds Maldanado, saying he knows "it's gonna be cramped."

-Senthil Sivakumar of Austin, Texas, is 6 feet 2 inches and has to fly a lot for work.
-He says, when in economy class seats, his knees are always pressing right up against the seat in front of him.
+Senthil Sivakumar of Austin, Texas, is 6 feet, 2 inches and has to fly a lot for work.
+He says when he is in economy class seats, his knees are always pressing right up against the seat in front of him.

-Even a more diminutive Nikki Devereaux of Rockford, Ill., who is about 5 feet 7 inches, would like a little more room.
+Even the more diminutive Nikki Devereaux of Rockford, Ill., who is about 5 feet, 7 inches, would like a little more room.

 "You know, sometimes your hips don't fit all up in the seat too much, your thighs are a little wider than I guess the little area that they put you in.
-That's my complaint," she laughs.
+That's my complaint," she says, laughing.

-But Paul Hudson of the group FlyersRights.org says the shrinking seats and tightening pitch — the distance between your seat and the one in front of you — not only makes flying uncomfortable, but it poses a safety hazard.
+But Paul Hudson of the group FlyersRights.org says the shrinking seats and tightening pitch — the distance between your seat and the one in front of you — not only makes flying uncomfortable but poses a safety hazard.

 The FAA requires that aircraft interiors be designed in such a way that the plane can be evacuated in 90 seconds in an emergency.